ISISComputingGroup/ibex_developers_manual/Reflectometry-Config-Training-‐-Exercise-1.md

 - Parameters/Drivers have a many-to-one relationship to Components
 - Parameters and Drivers do not _have_ to be a one-to-one match, even though often this is the case (like a height offset parameter on the POLREF bench will equally displace front and back height jacks).

-## Exercise 1

-In this exercise, we will add a single item to the reflectometry configuration, a Supermirror, complete with Parameters and Drivers.
+In the following exercise, we will add a single item to the reflectometry configuration, a Supermirror, complete with Parameters and Drivers.
 Before we start making changes, let's review the content of the blank config in front of you:

 ```